Don't Play Favorites: Minority Guidance for Diffusion Models: Ablation Studies, Analyses, and Discussions

-\cref{fig:ablation_L_samples} exhibits generated samples concerning a variety of minority classes $L$, and~\cref{fig:ablation_L_LOF} provides a quantitative version of the results under the same settings.
+Figure~\ref{fig:ablation_L_LOF} compares results obtained with a variety of minority classes.
 Observe that for all considered $L$, our approach improves generative capability of the minority samples over the baseline DDPM sampler, which demonstrates its robustness w.r.t. the number of minority classes $L$.
 However, we note that $L=100$ offers better guidance for the minority features than $L=1000$, yielding a more tilted LOF density toward minority regions (i.e., high LOF values).
 This validates the role of $L$ as a balancing knob for the faithfulness of the guidance and the controllability over the uniqueness.